 Service Animals on Campus

 In accordance with the Americans with Disabilities Act (ADA), service animals are permitted in college facilities.
 Service animals are animals trained to assist people with disabilities in the activities of daily living.
 The (ADA) definition of service animals is: “…a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals who are hearing impaired to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items."
 The rule permits the use of trained miniature horses as alternatives to dogs, subject to certain limitations.
 To allow flexibility in situations where using a horse would not be appropriate, the final rule does not include miniature horses in the definition of "service animal."
+Students with service animals who will be attending class with them are asked to check in with Disability Services or Human Resources.

 Owner/Handler - a person with a service animal